TechDocsStudio/pushfeedback-docs/docs/administation/urls.md

 1. Open [app.pushfeedback.com](https://app.pushfeedback.com).
 2. Log in using your account credentials.
-3. Once inside the dashboard, click on the **Projects** link in the top navigation bar.
+3. Once inside the dashboard, click **Projects** in the top navigation bar.
 4. Select the project to configure.
 6. Click **Settings**.
 7. Under **Project details**, click on **+ Add more**.